Friends of Meads Parks and Gardens

 Over the years, the land has passed through the hands of several private owners including The Duke of Devonshire, the Grand Hotel and finally Mrs. Helen Reid Stewart Hornby Lewis after whom the garden is named.
 Shortly after her death in 1930 the land was conveyed to the council, landscaped and opened to the public in 1935.

 Broad lawns sloping gently seawards give magnificent views over the sea and towards Eastbourne pier.
 There is an excellent show of spring daffodils and plenty of seating.
-A small children’s playground, a Pétanque court and an 18 hole putting course.
+There is a children’s playground, a Pétanque court and an 18 hole putting course.
 In the summer months equipment can be hired from the kiosk which also serves hot and cold drinks, ice cream and light refreshments.

 The Italian Gardens

-Although it has fallen into a state of neglect (something that the Friends are working hard to reverse) the garden is a delightful sun trap with seating and a central lawn area below banks of mature trees.
-Climbing roses add a splash of colour in season.
+Although it has fallen into a state of neglect (something that the Friends are working hard to reverse) the garden is a delightful sun trap with seating around a central lawn area below banks of mature trees.

 All Saints Park